Gaussian Process Landmarking for Three-Dimensional Geometric Morphometrics: Gaussian Process Landmarking for Automated Geometric Morphometrics

 \subsection{Surface Registration via Matching Gaussian Process Landmarks}

 We demonstrate in this subsection the benefit of using Gaussian process landmarks for establishing correspondences between pairs of surfaces.
 In particular, although Gaussian process landmarks are obtained independently on each surface, they turn out to encode geometrically significant features --- shared more often among similar or related shapes --- that are recognized as ``operational homologous'' \cite{Auto3dGM2015} loci by comparative biologists.
+In order to obtain biologically meaningful correspondences, we use reduced bandwidth parameter in the discrete heat kernel when applying \cref{alg:gaussian-process-landmarking} that is between $3/5$ of the bandwidth parameter used to generate the illustrative \cref{fig:Q10-ObLmk-vs-GPLmk}.
 Statistical analysis also suggest that these correspondence maps reach comparable explanatory power to observer landmarks placed by human experts, in terms of induced shape distances.
 The comparison between the morphospaces characterized by these shape distances is deferred to \Cref{sec:comp-bio-interp}.